Another man to have a remarkable escape at the Burning, Michael Stephenson was a member of Dublin Brigade ASU.

 Remarkably there followed more paperwork about the loss of Michael’s coat than on the man or his arrest!
 While shooting “Shinners trying to escape” or under cover of darkness was condoned, apparently the crown regarded loss of personal property as serious enough for investigation…

-He was later promoted to Lieutenant-Commandant and took part in the assault on the Four Courts in June Stephenson was reported as looking like a coal man or coal miner after the explosions and fire there (Thanks Diarmuid O’Connor).
-In the Army Census later that year his home address was shown as Serpentine Avenue, Ballsbridge, with his wife Mary Gabrielle (May) as next of kin.
+In the Army Census (November 1922) his home address was shown as Serpentine Avenue, Ballsbridge, with his wife Mary Gabrielle (May) as next of kin.
 He was serving as Lt.
-Comdt. and O/C 29th Battalion at Gough Barracks, The Curragh.
+Comdt. and O/C 29th Battalion at Gough Barracks, Curragh.
 In 1927 he was transferred to Cork and entered the Army Reserve in 1929.

 The Stephenson couple and their four young daughters eventually settled in Kilbarrack on Dublin Bay’s Northside.